Expert benefits & money advice

 Find out more information about the services available in your area by contacting your local council or the Community Transport Association.

 You may also be eligible for a Freedom Pass provided by your London borough council.
 This offers free travel on the Transport for London network at all times.
-Carers aren’t eligible for at a Freedom Pass, but may be able to apply for the Taxicard scheme.
+Carers aren’t eligible for a Freedom Pass, but may be able to apply for the Taxicard scheme.

 If you struggle to stand while using public transport, Transport for London have a free badge and card to help you alert fellow customers that you need a seat.